Who Fears Death

-The novel takes place in a post-apocalyptic Africa specifically Sudan, where the light-skinned Nuru oppress the dark-skinned Okeke.
+The novel takes place in a post-apocalyptic Africa, where the light-skinned Nuru oppress the dark-skinned Okeke.

-In 2023, Okorafor announced her upcoming novella trilogy She Who Knows which would serve as a prequel and sequel to her 2010 novel Who Fears Death and would focus on the life of Najeeba, Onyesonwu's mother.
-The first novella is scheduled for publication in 2024.
+In 2023, Okorafor announced an upcoming novella trilogy which would serve as a prequel and sequel to Who Fears Death and would focus on the life of Najeeba, Onyesonwu's mother.
+The first novella, She Who Knows, was published in 2024.

 Plot

-The novel follows the protagonist, Onyesonwu (Igbo for "who fears death"), who is an Ewu, i.e. the child of an Okeke woman raped by a Nuru man.
-On reaching maturity, she goes on a quest to defeat her sorcerous father Daib using her magical powers.
-The novel is narrated by Onyesonwu to a journalist who interviews her before her execution.
-It is divided into three parts.

-Part I
+The novel is set in a postapocalyptic Africa where the light-skinned Nuru oppress the darker-skinned Okeke people.
+Nuru men often rape Okeke women to create mixed-race Ewu children.
+Onyesonwu, whose name means "who fears death", is an Ewu sorceress.
+She narrates her tale to a Nuru journalist before her execution.